Academic Catalog

 Description

-Exposure to hospital departments.
-Clinical application of respiratory therapy procedures.
-Interpretation of basic diagnostic data and correlation to applied therapies.
+Introduction to various hospital departments, focusing on the practical implementation of respiratory therapy techniques.
+Students will learn to analyze fundamental diagnostic information and its relevance to treatment strategies in the clinical setting.
 Intended for students in the Respiratory Therapy Program; enrollment is limited to students accepted in the program.

 Course Objectives